Assam Career : NIT Silchar Recruitment 2024

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Job Role : Will carry out the project related literature review, develop questionnaire, data collection from field, data analysis and report writing
+Age Limit : 28 years (as on closing date of application 10.01.2025).
+SC/ST/OBC/WOMEN/PWD/EWS candidates will get relaxation as per Govt. of India Rules

-Also Read : 10 astounding facts about childless couples’ paradise in Bhutan
+Also Read : 10 astounding facts about the glamorous life of R Ashwin’s wife Prithi Narayanan

 How to apply :